History of Iran; Pre-Islam & Post-Islam

 • 1909 AD The Anglo-Persian Oil Company was founded; This company was later called British Petroleum.

-• 1917 to 1919 AD The Persian famine occurred in Iran during the First World War.
-40% of Iran’s population perished in this famine.
+• From 1917 to 1919 AD, the Persian famine occurred in Iran during the First World War.
+40% of the country’s population perished in this famine.

 • 1920 AD The uprising of Shaikh Mohammad Khiābāni in Tabriz and Mirza Kuchik Khan in Gilan.

-• 1909 AD to 1923 AD Ahmad Shah was the last Qajar king.
-Reza Khan was appointed as the Prime Minister.
+• From 1909 to 1923 AD, Ahmad Shah was the last Qajar king.
+Reza Khan was appointed Prime Minister.

 • 1922 AD The 1921 Persian coup d’état by Reza Khan and the removal of Ahmad Shah, the last Qajar king.
 The Qajar dynasty collapsed in 1924.

 With the collapse of the Qajar dynasty, the Pahlavi dynasty gained power in Iran.
 During this period, Iran entered a new era of development and took a step toward modernity.
-The history of Iran witnessed the modernization of the country for the first time.
+Iran’s history witnessed the country’s modernization for the first time.
 Reza Shah Pahlavi tried to revive the ancient culture of Iran and the ancient Persian empire.
 He is known for his dominance and dictatorship in governance.

-• 1925 AD Reza Khan declared himself “Reza Shah” and founded the Pahlavi dynasty.
+• In 1925 AD Reza Khan declared himself “Reza Shah” and founded the Pahlavi dynasty.

-• 1314 AD The title of Pars or Persia was selected for Iran and globally announced as the official name of the country.
+• 1314 AD The title of Pars or Persia was selected for Iran and globally announced as the country’s official name.

 • 1941 AD During World War II, the Allies occupied Iran.
 Reza Shah abdicated the throne and went into exile.
 His son Mohammad Reza replaced him as the next Pahlavi king.

-• 1943 AD The Tehran Conference was held hosting Churchill, Roosevelt, and Stalin.
+• 1943 AD The Tehran Conference hosted Churchill, Roosevelt, and Stalin.
 Iran regained its territorial integrity.

-• 1951 AD Dr. Mohammad Mosaddegh was elected as the prime minister and worked towards the nationalization of the oil industry.
+• In 1951 AD Dr. Mohammad Mosaddegh was elected prime minister and worked towards nationalizing the oil industry.

-• 1953 AD The 1953 Iranian coup d’état against the Nationalization of the Iranian oil industry, during which Mohammad Mosaddegh was arrested and put on trial.
+• 1953 AD The 1953 Iranian coup d’état against the Nationalization of the Iranian oil industry, during which Mohammad Mosaddegh, the prime minister of Iran before the Shah’s fall, was arrested and put on trial.
 Mohammadreza Shah returned to Iran.

 • 1963 AD Ayatollah Khomeini instigated a religious uprising on a national level and in protest against the Shah.

-• 1967 AD Official Coronation of Shah Mohammad Reza Pahlavi and Queen Farah Pahlavi.
+• 1967 AD In Iran 1967, the Official Coronation of Shah Mohammad Reza Pahlavi and Queen Farah Pahlavi took place, marking the rise of the last Shah of Iran.

 • 1969 AD Heightened tensions between Iran and Iraq over the rights to Arvandrud (Shatt Al Arab).